-You can rescind this authority at any time by letting the SPCSIC Manager know via phone 5986 1285, email manager@spcsic.org or post PO Box 91 Rosebud VIC 3939
+You can rescind this authority at any time by letting the SPCS Manager know via phone 5986 1285, email admin@spcsic.org or post PO Box 91 Rosebud VIC 3939

-AUTHORISATION FORM (if under 18, parent or guardian must complete authorisation) Name: Address: Phone: I give permission for photographs of me / my child to be used in SPCSIC Publications, website or social media.
+AUTHORISATION FORM (if under 18, parent or guardian must complete authorisation) Name: Address: Phone: I give permission for photographs of me / my child to be used in SPCS publications, website or social media.
 I understand that it will not be used for commercial purposes.
-I understand that I can rescind this authority at any time by letting SPCSIC Coordinator know via phone 5986 1285, email admin@spcsic.org or post PO box 91 Rosebud, VIC 3939 Signed (to be signed by Guardian/Parent if subject under 18 vears) Date
+I understand that I can rescind this authority at any time by letting SPCS Coordinator know via phone 5986 1285, email admin@spcsic.org or post PO box 91 Rosebud, VIC 3939 Signed (to be signed by Guardian/Parent if subject under 18 years) Date

-Southern Peninsula Community Support & Information Centre CODE OF ETHICS
+Southern Peninsula Community Support CODE OF ETHICS

-I, ...... agree to abide by the Code of Ethics of Southern Peninsula Community Support & Information Centre as expressed in the following statements:
+I ,agree to abide by the Code of Ethics of Southern Peninsula Community Support as expressed in the following statements: